Appointed: July 2009

 Qualifications: Bachelor of Teaching (Education and Training Adults), Advanced Diploma of Business, Diploma of Business Administration, Certificate IV in Training and Assessment.
 Currently studying Executive MBA.

-Experience: Jenny is the academic Advisor to the board of Evocca College.
+Experience: Jenny is the General Manager Training at MAX Solutions.
 For over 25 years, Jenny has been in the Vocational Education and Training sector, navigating the constant change within the education industry.
 Jenny’s experience lies in adult learning, student engagement, promoting social inclusion and alternative pathways, and promoting community and industry engagement for life-long learning.
 As an executive manager of a private RTO, Jenny has a strong background in the daily operations, contract management and reporting responsibilities of an RTO.
 Jenny's Involvement in the industry over the years includes voluntary roles on the National Board of ACPET, chairing the QLD ACPET state committee, chairing Lead-on management committee in Beaudesert, SCISCO management committee, E-Women Foundation committee member, QLD Overseas Foundation board member, and VETIG foundation committee member.

 Appointed: January 2011